gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-07-15-the-famous-f40-vector-illustration.md

     width: 160%;
     display: block;
   }

+  blockquote em {
+    font-style: normal;
+  }
 ---

 I was looking through some old Macintosh CD-ROMs, searching for my usual things that I do whenever I add new discs to my collection: hanafuda, specific artists, favourite software, plugins for said favourite software, and so on.
-Anyway, I stumbled across some old files from Deneba Canvas and noticed how they were all credited to the artist.
+Whilst I was deep in the filesystem I stumbled across some old sample files from Deneba Canvas and noticed how they were all credited to the artist.

 ![Canvas Title was produced entirely in Canvas 2.1 by David Rumfelt, Deneba Software. © 1990 Deneba Systems, Inc.](/images/posts/deneba-canvas-david-rumfelt.png "Canvas Title was produced entirely in Canvas 2.1 by David Rumfelt, Deneba Software. © 1990 Deneba Systems, Inc.")

 Intrigue got the better of me so I did a quick google and came up with [a post on the Canvas GFX website](https://www.canvasgfx.com/blog/driven-by-design-david-rumfelt-graphic-artist) (yes, the software still exists!) about David Rumfelt and his most famous work: a cutaway illustration of a Ferrari F40.

 Going back to the [files on the CD](https://archive.org/details/GRAVIS_CD_1_94), I found the artwork for The Famous F40!
 It was alongside another detailed cutaway piece called The Famous Harley.
-In the folder containing the artwork files there was a Read Me document:
+In the folder containing the artwork files there was an important looking Read Me document:

 > Effectively immediately, all uses of the F-40 and Harley image by Deneba or third-party vendors MUST include one of the following tag lines in the credits: **"Original art by David Kimble.
 Electronically re-created in Canvas by Deneba Software"** or **"Original art by David Kimble.
 Electronically re-created in Canvas by Deneba Software artist Dave Rumfelt."**